 DJENLING

 A race of horned imps who have made their homes within the peaks of the Karkenzithe Mountains and the rolling grasslands of the Piyaqu Steppe.
 Amongst their population, there exists four major ethnic groups - their nomadic lifestyles being one of the only commonalities they share with one another.
-Despite reigning as the second largest population upon the conitnent, the Djenling are severly hindered by inner turmoil that plagues their houses, divided by political lines and religious, and irreligious, differences.
-This being said, the technological innovations by the Djenling, namely those of Yanta-Yuri, cannot be understated with even the forces of the Angelirium being wary of striking their ire.
+Despite reigning as the second largest population on the continent, the Djenling are severely hindered by inner turmoil that plagues their houses, divided by political lines and religious, and irreligious, differences.
+This being said, the technological innovations by the Djenling, namely those of Yanta-Yuri, cannot be understated with even the forces of the Seraphim being wary of striking their ire.

 KARKENZITHE DJENLING (2024)